Heat Illness Prevention Program

 In addition, EH&S will manage a list of locations that are determined to or assumed to pose heat-related risks to employees.
 Supervisors for employees that work in these locations will be made aware and EH&S will assist in developing a plan for implementing controls and posting warnings.

-EH&S may use a Kestrel 5400, Kestrel Drop temperature and humidity Data Logger, a manual globe thermometer, or other equipment to take readings in work areas to determine the need for and type of control plan.
-In some cases, areas will be assumed to be high heat sreas and controls will be put in place without a full assessment.
+EH&S may use a Kestrel 5400, Kestrel Drop temperature and humidity Data Logger, a manual globe thermometer, or other calibrated equipment to take readings in work areas to determine the need for and type of control plan.
+In some cases, areas will be assumed to be high heat areas and controls will be put in place without a full assessment.
 Assessments may be conducted to determine proper controls, if controls are working, or whether the space is subject to the regulation.
 Assessments will consist of multiple measurements taken during normal work hours and days to represent worker exposure.
 Employees working in the area will be interviewed and observed.
 A report will be generated to provide clear results and any recommendations for engineering and administrative controls that may be necessary.
-A conference with the supervisors, affected employees, and union representatives (if applicable) will be scheduled to discuss the results and to develop the work plan.
+A conference with supervisors, affected employees, and union representatives (if applicable) will be scheduled to discuss the results and to develop the work plan.
 Supervisors are responsible for developing, implementing, enforcing, and communicating the work plan to all affected employees.

 Indoor Heat Exposure Specific Control Measures